Directory of data fields (new item UI)

 Net weight in grams

-Enter the variation’s net weight in grams or kilograms.
+Enter the variation’s net weight in grams.

 Background info: The net weight is the weight of the variation without packaging.